AnnaVM/From-Zero-to-Bar-Chart/README.md

 # Create Scales and Axis

-Some say scales are the most features of the D3 library.
-In this context, we will use them to convert data into to pixels, but they can be used for much much more.
+Some say scales are the most important features of the D3 library.
+In the context of a bar chart, we will use them to convert data into to pixels.
+This translations helps us create nicely size rectangles, but the scales can be applied to much more interesting applications.

-Think of scales as a function translating data space into screen space.
-If that still doesn't resonate think about metric conversions.
-Those from the states who travel to other countries quickly realize distance is measured differently.
-Someone used to gauging distance in miles would feed kilometers into a converter and get miles to get a read out in miles.
-D3 scales take in our data and return a number that fits our our screen.

 ```javascript
 var x = d3.scaleLinear()